 - Exercise (move however you enjoy)

-- Give yourself a KOA massage, or schedule a massage with a practitioner
+- Give yourself a KOAPRO massage, or schedule a massage with a practitioner

 - Take a bath (bonus: epsom salt and essential oils)